kjappelbaum/mofdscribe/docs/source/getting_started.rst

     keyword argument of the :py:class:`~mofdscribe.bench.mofbench.MOFBench` class useful.
     This will make the dataset available to your model under the :code:`ds` attribute.

+.. admonition:: Logging metadata
+    :class: hint

+    If you want to log any additional information during the fitting process, for instance hyperparameters, you can do so using the :py:meth:`~mofdscribe.bench.mofbench.MOFBench.log` method, that we also patch into your model.

+    That is, your model will have a :code:`log` method to which you can pass a dictionary that will be appended to a list that will appear in the report.
+    In this way, for instance, you can record hyperparameters or other information in each fold.

 If you have a model in this form, you can use a bench class.